 - working with other hospitals to make the best use of capacity across Devon – this means some people will be offered appointments at other hospitals if they can be seen sooner there than in Torbay Hospital

-- investing in new facilities that will help us make better use of our space, our equipment and our staff time; we are now building a new Acute Medicine Unit with 26 assessment spaces.
+- investing in new facilities that will help us make better use of our space, our equipment and our staff time; we have built a new Acute Medicine Unit with 26 assessment spaces.
 This will reduce overcrowding in our Emergency Department and help us to keep our surgical areas free for surgical patients

-- doing more procedures at weekends, in the evenings and at Mount Stuart Hospital in Torquay, as well as planning to refer people to the Nightingale Hospital Exeter when it re-opens in 2022 as a diagnostic and treatment centre serving the whole of Devon.
-We are aiming to treat everyone who has been waiting longer than two years by the end of March 2022.
+- doing more procedures at weekends, in the evenings and at Mount Stuart Hospital in Torquay, as well as referring people to the Nightingale Hospital Exeter which houses a diagnostic centre and surgical hub serving the whole of Devon.

 We have a range of videos, produced with our partner HCI, offering support and advice to help you keep well while you wait for your appointment.